-Although only two applications are listed, the Module can monitor a variety of devices as long as the input requirements are complied with (see Electrical Installation and Specifications).
-The Safety Module does not have 500 ms simultaneity between inputs and thus cannot be used for monitoring a two-hand control.
+While only two applications are listed below, the Module can monitor a variety of devices as long as the input requirements are complied with (see Electrical Installation and Specifications).
+The Safety Module does not have 500 ms simultaneity between inputs and thus can not be used for monitoring a two-hand control.
 In all cases, the safety performance (integrity) must reduce the risk from identified hazards as determined by the machine's risk assessment.

-WARNING: Emergency Stop Functions
+MARNING . . .
+Emergency Stop Functions

-Do not mute or bypass any Emergency Stop device.
-ANSI B11.19, ANSI NFPA79 and IEC/EN 60204-1 require that the Emergency Stop function remain active at all times.
+Do not mute or bypass any emergency stop device.
+ANSI NFPA79 and IEC/EN 60204-1 require that the emergency stop function remain active at all times.
+Muting or bypassing the Safety Outputs will render the emergency stop function ineffective.

-Emergency Stop Push Buttons and Rope/Cable Pull Switches
+Emergency-Stop Push Buttons and Rope/Cable Pull Switches: